DCS-210/w2022-project-team-ace/proposal/proposal.md

 The first analysis we will do is to visualize how global temperatures can be used as a predictor for the number of wildfires in a given year within a specific area.

-The first analysis we will do is to visualize how global temperatures can be used as a predictor for the number of wildfires in a given year within a specific area.
+Continuing off this theme, we will also analyze how global sea levels rise with rising global temperature as well.
+To give emphasis on why this is a problem, we will also include population data to see how much impact sea level rise and natural disasters have on a city.

 ### STATISTICAL METHODS